thephpleague/uri/docs/5.0/components/host.md

 #### Removing labels

-To remove labels from the current object you can use the `Host::without` method.
+To remove labels from the current object you can use the `Host::delete` method.
 This method expects a single argument and will returns a new `Host` object without the selected labels.
 The argument is an array containing a list of offsets to remove.

 ~~~php
 <?php